 A lifetime benefit extension rider can be enormously advantageous if you become disabled prior to the cutoff age.
 However, as you can see from the table, it can also have rapidly diminishing returns if you become disabled later in life, depending on your policy’s terms.

-In the last post of this series on disability insurance policy riders, we’ll be taking a look at some of the more recent policy rider products disability insurance companies are offering to the next generation of professionals, such as the student loan rider.
+In the last post of this series on disability insurance policy riders, we’ll be taking a look at some of the more recent policy rider products disability insurance companies are offering to the next generation of medical and dental professionals, such as the student loan rider.

 We have written about Unum, arguably the most notorious disability insurance company, in great detail.
 However, we realize that many physicians and dentists may not know very much about other disability insurance companies, including those whose policies they own.
 In the next few posts, we’ll profile some of the most common doctors’ disability insurers.

 Company: Massachusetts Mutual Life Insurance Company, a.k.a.
 MassMutual.

 Associated Entities: Mass Mutual Financial Group (parent company), C.M.
 Life Insurance Company, MML Bay State Life Insurance Company.

 Notable Policy Features: As part of its product offerings, MassMutual sells own-occupation disability insurance policies to physicians and dentists.
 One notable aspect of some MassMutual policies we’ve seen recently is an especially restrictive definition of “Total Disability,” which we sometimes refer to as a “no work” own-occupation definition.
 Under the “no work” own-occupation definition, an insured is Totally Disabled if he or she is unable to perform the material and substantial duties of his or her own occupation and not working in any occupation.
 Unlike traditional own-occupation policies that allow a physician or dentist to collect total disability benefits and return to work in a different occupation, this one will not pay total disability benefits if the policyholder is doing any type of gainful work.